Monday, December 31, 2007

 Getting Warmer!

 Yesterday was a cold and rainy day in Charlotte, NC and we ended up staying inside most of the day.
 We did go out last night to watch the Redskins game since our campground didn't have great TV reception.
 We decided to go out and see what Coyote Ugly was all about.
-You might remember the movie.
-The drive into the city is pretty at night.

 The bar was not in the best part of town.
 It was very slow but it gave us a chance to talk to Amy, our bartender.
 She got up on the bar along with another girl and did their little dance that they are so famous for.
 At that point I couldn't help but notice what great support this bar had.
 There were tons of bra's strung up in the rafters.
 I can't imagine what would make someone take their bra off and put it up there.
 Terrible, just terrible.
 I wish my guys could have been there to see it.